ragu-1997/Declarative-Project/Readme.md

-# Declaratife prject for Application modernization
+# Declarative prject for Application modernization
 --------------------------------------------------------------------------------